michellejyao/detect-warped-wood/README.md

 ### 2) Segment the wood panel and mask the depth map
 Prepare a reference image of the wood panel (any representative photo) and place it in the project root as `wood_reference.png`.

+New change: The RGB image (`rgb_image.png`) taken by the OAK-D Lite Camera is used as the reference image for the CLIPSeg model.
 ```bash
 python src/extract_wood.py
 ```